 Experience A Queens’ Brawl The Play

-A Massively Long Black Tragedy
+A Massively Long Black Tragedy presented by The Black Theater Education Initiative

 The year is 2501.
 Seventeen years ago, Princess Kleopatra’s newborn son was stolen by those she trusted most.
 For years she has sharpened her grief into a weapon, gathering armies, monsters, and loyal followers for a single purpose: revenge.